All Guides

 What Is Wet Filament?

 Wet filament is filament that has absorbed moisture from the ambient air.
 Most 3D printing filaments are hygroscopic - they absorb water molecules into the material itself, not just on the surface.
 Once absorbed, that moisture stays there until you actively dry the filament.
 When wet filament reaches the nozzle, the water turns to steam and causes problems that can look like a dozen different failures.
-Signs your filament is wet: • Popping, crackling, or hissing sounds during printing - the most reliable indicator • Bubbly, pitted, or rough surface texture on printed layers • Visible steam or wispy smoke from the nozzle • Increased stringing that doesn't respond to retraction tuning • Weak layer adhesion and prints that snap along layer lines • Brown or black speckling in light-colored filaments The sounds are the dead giveaway.
+Signs your filament is wet: - Popping, crackling, or hissing sounds during printing - the most reliable indicator - Bubbly, pitted, or rough surface texture on printed layers - Visible steam or wispy smoke from the nozzle - Increased stringing that doesn't respond to retraction tuning - Weak layer adhesion and prints that snap along layer lines - Brown or black speckling in light-colored filaments The sounds are the dead giveaway.
 If your printer sounds like a bowl of Rice Krispies, your filament is wet.
-Common confusion: Wet filament symptoms - rough surfaces, stringing, weak layers - look almost identical to several other failures.
-The distinguishing feature is the popping sounds.
-No other failure causes audible crackling during printing.

 Why It Happens